Blockstream/satellite/api/examples/README.md

 ```

 This application will continuously wait for data broadcast directly by the API
-and then it will output the data to the same named pipe that the Blockstream
+over the Internet and then it will output the data to the same named pipe that
-Satellite receiver would use, namely the pipe file at `/tmp/blocksat/api`.
+the Blockstream Satellite receiver would use, namely the pipe file at
+`/tmp/blocksat/api`.

 > NOTE: in case you want to concurrently run both the actual `blocksat-rx`
 > receiver application and the demo receiver, you will need to use another named